Incisional and Ventral Hernia in Sydney – Abdominal Wall Assessment

 Related Upper Gastrointestinal Conditions

-Some patients with ventral or incisional hernias may also experience:
+Some patients with incisional and ventral hernias may also experience:

 Dr David Joseph provides coordinated assessment for patients requiring management across multiple upper gastrointestinal conditions.

-No. An incisional hernia does not repair itself.
+No. Incisional and ventral hernias do not repair themselves.
 Over time, the defect in the abdominal wall may enlarge.
 Surgical repair is the only definitive treatment.

 Is a ventral hernia dangerous?